Remove Standing Passwords with AAPM

 A classic case of security risk in DevOps is that of an application that requires a password in a configuration file, such as the backend database password.
 It must be provided upon starting the process which will then connect to the database.
 Additionally, whenever the password changes, it may require a restart of one or several services.

-A common example is WordPress, a popular content management system (CMS) which requires a web server, such as Apache, and a database, let’s say MySQL for web publishing.
+A common example is WordPress, a popular content management system (CMS) that requires a web server, such as Apache, and a database, let’s say MySQL for web publishing.

 Platforms like CMS and other tools require continuous support in order to keep up with constant evolutions.
 And these code modifications must be managed seamlessly, to avoid disrupting productivity with constant changes.